Localization mechanism of $q-$form field on the brane-world by coupling with gravity: The Method

-where $Y_{M_1M_2...M_{q+1}}$ is the field strength defined as $Y_{M_1M_2...M_{q+1}}=\partial_{[M_1}X_{m_2...M_{q+1}]}$.
-The factor $F(R)$ stands for the coupling between the kinetic term of the $q-$form field and the background spacetime.
-We propose $F(R)$ to be a function dependent on the scalar curvature of the bulk spacetime.
-In addition, since the $(D-1)-$form and the higher form fields play no role in the brane, our analysis focuses solely on cases where the index $q$ ranges from $0$ to $p$.
+where $Y_{M_1M_2...M_{q+1}}$ is the field strength, defined as $Y_{M_1M_2...M_{q+1}}=\partial_{[M_1}X_{M_2...M_{q+1}]}$.
+The factor $F(R)$ is a function of the scalar curvature of the bulk, and it stands for the coupling between the kinetic term of the $q-$form field and the background spacetime.
+Since the $(D-1)-$form and the higher form fields play no role in the brane, our analysis focuses solely on cases where the index $q$ ranges from $0$ to $p$.

-The function $F(R)$ should adhere to the following rules: \begin{enumerate} \item If the scalar curvature $R \to 0$, the bulk spacetime becomes flat.
-The coupling should turn into the minimal coupling with $F(R)\rightarrow1$, in order that the action (\ref{action}) returns to the standard form:
+The function $F(R)$ should adhere to the following rules: \begin{enumerate} \item The scalar curvature $R$ of the bulk, and the coupling factor $F(R)$ should be nonsingular. \item If the scalar curvature $R \to 0$, the bulk spacetime becomes flat.
+The coupling should turn into the minimal coupling with $F(R)\rightarrow1$, in order that the action (\ref{action}) returns to the one of a free $q-$form field:

 \item { The function $F(R)$ should satisfy the positivity condition

 to preserve the canonical form of $(D-1)-$dimensional action}. \end{enumerate}